Did you know that ornamental plants can be grown inside and outside of your house? They are, in fact, very adaptive to where they are planted.

 How to choose the best ornamental plant for my garden?

-Another important question!
+Another important question about ornamental plants!
 You will need to study and observe your climate, so questions like, ‘’what’s the weather like where I am?’’ or ‘’do we have enough rainfall to water our plants?’’ are some things you should be answering.

 You will also need to look into what you like and how willing you are to grow what you want.
 Some ornamental plants will prefer one type of soil over others, so make sure you do some research before planting anything.